🌑️ OSHA Heat Standard29 CFR 1910 / 1926 (Proposed)

 OSHA Heat Illness Prevention Standard β€” Complete Employer Guide

-OSHA's proposed heat illness prevention standard is the most significant new workplace safety regulation in decades.
-This guide explains what the standard requires, which employers are covered, the two action levels and their obligations, acclimatization requirements, and how to prepare your crews now.
+OSHA's proposed heat illness prevention standard would be the most significant new workplace safety regulation in decades β€” but as of mid-2026 it is still only proposed, not final.
+This guide explains what the proposed standard would require, which employers it would cover, the two action levels and their obligations, acclimatization requirements, what OSHA enforces today, and how to prepare your crews now.

 Heat illness is one of the most preventable causes of workplace death.
 Every year, dozens of workers die from heat stroke and heat exhaustion on job sites across the United States β€” and hundreds more suffer serious injuries.
 Despite this, most employers have no formal heat illness prevention program beyond telling workers to β€œdrink water.”
-OSHA's proposed heat illness prevention standard changes that by establishing enforceable, specific requirements for any employer whose workers may be exposed to heat hazards.
+OSHA's proposed heat illness prevention standard would change that by establishing specific, enforceable requirements for any employer whose workers may be exposed to heat hazards β€” but that rule is still only proposed, not final, so today OSHA addresses heat under the General Duty Clause.

 What Is the OSHA Heat Illness Prevention Standard?